 “You don’t have to fight for them,” the queen whispered.
 No matter her words, she already knew what was about to happen.
 The young Sithmora shook her head as fear glistened in her bright blue eyes.
-The girl swiftly grabbed a dagger from her side.
-Before she could attack, the queen lifted her hand, and the girl smashed into the ceiling.
+The girl speedily grabbed a dagger from her side.
+Before she could attack, the queen lifted her hand and smashed the girl into the ceiling.
 Blood gushed from above as the queen held back tears.
 She kept her glossy gaze locked ahead.
 The small body plummeted to the floor with a final splat while the queen continued to walk on.

 Despite the weakness in her bones, she rose to her feet.
 She pressed on to bring this night to an end.
 Her eyes blurred.
 She was almost in a trance as she felt herself drifting between her vision and her reality—a lump formed in her throat as she recalled the ending.

 Tears welled in her eyes.
-She swiftly blinked until her sight cleared.
+She immediately blinked until her sight cleared.
 She pushed aside the drapes to find her daughter resting peacefully.

-“She’s only nine-years-old,” she thought to herself.
+“She’s only nine years old,” she thought to herself.
 The queen turned her head away to fight off the drops falling from her lashes.
 Her face constantly battled between twisting in pain and hiding how she felt.
 “She can’t know.”
-The young mother quickly inhaled profoundly and swallowed back her fear.
-Forcing a smile, she gently rocked the little girl.
+The young mother instantaneously inhaled and swallowed back her fear.
+Forcing a smile, she softly rocked the little girl.